Dorotik/AISparksStudio/_pages/download-ai-sparks-studio.md

 ## Explore the Upcoming Game Development Version on Steam: ##
 <iframe src="https://store.steampowered.com/widget/2612210/?utm_source=homepage&utm_campaign=SteamRelease" frameborder="0" width="646" height="190"></iframe>

+## Security Acknowledgments

+AI Sparks Studio is grateful for the contributions of ethical hackers and security researchers who help improve the security of our project.
+We would like to acknowledge the following individuals for their valuable assistance:

+- Abdul Rehman

 ## Installation Tips ##
 AI Sparks Studio is a free, non-monetized passion project and, as such, **does not carry an expensive signature from a certification authority**.
 This lack of certification may trigger warnings from the [Microsoft SmartScreen filter](https://en.wikipedia.org/wiki/Microsoft_SmartScreen) and various antivirus software.